quasiblob/ComfyUI-EsesImageResize/readme.md

     * `target_width`: Resizes to a specific width, optionally maintaining aspect ratio.
     * `target_height`: Resizes to a specific height, optionally maintaining aspect ratio.
     * `both_dimensions`: Resizes to exact width and height, potentially distorting aspect ratio if `keep_aspect_ratio` is false.

+* **Upscale Model Scaling (NEW)**:
+    * `upscale_model`: Connect optional upscale model, and it will be used for upscaling, instead of interpolation algorithms.
+Note - final scaling step to target resolution is done using interpolation algorithms.

 * **Aspect Ratio Handling**:
     * `crop_to_fit`: Resizes and then crops the image to perfectly fill the target dimensions, preserving aspect ratio by removing excess.
     * `fit_to_frame`: Resizes and adds a letterbox/pillarbox to fit the image within the target dimensions without cropping, filling empty space with a specified color.